bru4rt/saunagus-bot/README.md

    - Set `BOOK_URL`, `FIRST_NAME`, `EMAIL`, `MOBILE`, etc.
    - Leave `DRY_RUN=true` while testing; switch to `false` when you want real bookings.
    - Optionally uncomment and fill the IMAP block to let the bot confirm receipt of booking emails.
+   - Set `WAIT_FOR_MIDNIGHT=false` when demoing during the dayâ€”the bot will skip the midnight sleep and start immediately.

 3. **Run the bot**
    ```bash
    source .venv/bin/activate
    python saunagus_book.py
    ```
    Start it any time before midnight.
 It will sleep until `00:00 + MIDNIGHT_OFFSET_SEC`, then retry every `RETRY_INTERVAL_MIN` minutes until a booking succeeds.
 Use `run_saunagus.sh` if you prefer a single command (also handy for cron/launchd).
+For live demos, set `WAIT_FOR_MIDNIGHT=false` so it runs immediately.

 ## Tips